2. THEORY OF TIME

 What is certain is that the change in the measurement of relativistic time coincides with the mathematical predictions, but that does not take away the fact that according to Modern Physics the clocks alter by the art of magic.

 Interesting!
 A measurement error coincides with the theory.
-Actually, a theory that matches with reality because it has been designed ad hoc - skipping common sense, adjusting philosophy and the scientific method in order to be scientific theory.
+Actually, a theory that matches with reality because it has been designed ad hoc - skipping common sense, adjusting philosophy and the scientific method to be scientific theory.